LuciaRodino94/WherApp-MobileExam/README.md

 ### Abstract

-WherApp is an Android application that permits realtime chat and track positions of users that are in the same chat group.
+WherApp is an Android application that permits realtime chat and that tracks the positions of users that are in the same chat group.

 # Project